ryanmrichard/ForceManII/dox/tinkerformat.md

 sections in the input is arbitrary (*e.g.* the bond parameters can be before or after the angle parameters)

+\note Types and classes start at 1.
+A value of 0 is treated as a wildcard.
+*e.g.* the parameters for a bond 0 1 are to be used for all bonds involving an atom of type/class 1.

 ### Force Field Metadata

 This is the important metadata for a force field: